 Serving suggestions

-This Savoy cabbage salad is delicious with sandwiches, burgers, and grilled dishes.
-It's perfect in place of traditional coleslaw.
-And it goes well with other picnic favorites like the following:
+This Savoy cabbage salad is delicious with sandwiches, burgers, and vegan grilled dishes.
+It's perfect in place of traditional coleslaw along with Greek red potato salad and marinated artichoke pasta salad.

 Storing

-Leftovers will last up to 3 days in the refrigerator.
-Give them a good stir before serving.
+Leftovers will last up to 3 days in an airtight container in the refrigerator.
+Give it a good stir before serving.

 Savoy has thinner leaves that are wrinkly with a milder, sweeter flavor.